netguru/mobile-security-checklist/Handbooks/01-Shared/SD.5-Hardcoded-keys.md

 Storage of static keys.

 ### Desired effect:
-Storing not harmful keys in not easy to extract form.
+Storing not harmful keys in a not easy to extract form.

 ## Solution